 Congress passed the Civil Rights Act, including Title VII, which prohibited employment discrimination on the basis of race, color, religion, national origin, or sex.

-The Equal Employment Opportunity Commission, which was established to take action regarding complaints about violation of Title VII, received 50,000 sex discrimination complaints within five years of its passage.
+The Equal Employment Opportunity Commission, which was established to take action regarding complaints about violations of Title VII, received 50,000 sex discrimination complaints within five years of its passage.

 Feeling that the EEOC was not taking sex discrimination complaints seriously, Betty Friedan and other feminists formed the National Organization for Women (NOW) to fight against sex discrimination.
 Its focal effort was bringing the Equal Rights Amendment back into the national foreground.

-President Lyndon B. Johnson expanded his previous affirmative action policy, Executive Order 11246, to include gender-based discrimination, stating that federal agencies and contractors are required to take active measure to grant women and minorities equitable educational and employment opportunities as white men.
+President Lyndon B. Johnson expanded his previous affirmative action policy, Executive Order 11246, to include gender-based discrimination, stating that federal agencies and contractors are required to take active measures to grant women and minorities equitable educational and employment opportunities like white men.

 Title IX of the Education Amendment passed, prohibiting sex discrimination in federally-supported schools and education programs, leading to a dramatic increase in the enrollment of women in professional school and sports programs.